I rose in love and touched the alchemist,

 If only for a moment to taste that heady abandon.

-It began to dawn on me as we started our ascent into the hills – the rolling mountains, the winding road, the air beginning to clear and develop a cold nip – it was a cocktail that I wanted to savor every sip off.
+It began to dawn on me as we started our ascent into the hills – the rolling mountains, the winding road, the air beginning to clear and develop a cold nip – it was a cocktail that I wanted to savour every sip off.
 As we crossed Dalhousie and entered Khajjiar I knew there was no going back – my heart was loud and clear in its declaration of love and commitment to doing this over and over again.
 And it was with this soaring heart that I reached the Deodar Manor – a magical homestay a little above the Khajjiar meadow.
-As I got out of the car and emerged onto the driveway – the view had my smile stretch beyond what I thought possible.
-The stunning view of the Pir Panjal range and the contrasting hues of green and brown as the hills descended into the valley took my breath away.
-The alive green of the trees and grass dotted by the yellow and white heads of the brave little wild flowers was out of an enchanted forest.
-It felt like no lung full of that fresh cold air could ever be enough or earfull of the bird calls and the sound of the wind through the trees ever fulfill me.
+As I got out of the car and emerged onto the driveway of the estate – the view had my smile stretch beyond what I thought possible.
+The stunning sight of the Pir Panjal range and the contrasting hues of green and brown as the hills descended into the valley took my breath away.
+The living green of the trees and grass dotted by the yellow and white heads of the brave little wild flowers was out of an enchanted forest.
+It felt like no lung full of that fresh cold air or ear full of the bird calls and the sound of the wind through the trees could ever be enough.
 I discovered that the mountains have a strange effect on me – my eyes just don’t tire of taking in the view.

 And then there was the walking through the woods – a dream come true – the trails and the paths through the ancient Deodar trees and over the greenest - green grass that would suddenly emerge into clearings and meadows and other thrilling surprises.
-It was out of a fairytale and a dream come true.
+It was out of a fairytale and other stories I have grown up reading and wishing to experience.
 Since I was alone I could do all the exploring at my own pace, there was no one I needed to catch up with and no guilt of slowing someone down.
 I surprised myself at my body’s ability to walk for hours both up and downhill over all kinds of terrain that usually pose a challenge for me.
-On one of my walks I met a siblings returning home from school who took it upon themselves to be my guides and took me on a trail up to their home which had a view of apple orchards on one side and the mountains dropping steeply into a valley with the Ravi river snaking its way across the land.
-Despite it being a misty day the beauty of the view is etched in my mind and no photograph can do it justice.
+On one of my walks I met siblings returning home from school who took it upon themselves to be my guides and took me on a trail up to their home which had a view of apple orchards on one side and the mountains dropping steeply into a valley with the River Ravi like a shiny aquamarine ribbon snaking its way across, below.
+Despite it being a misty day the beauty of this image is etched in my mind and no photograph can do it justice.

-There is no end to what my senses were exposed to over those three days and more than what I saw was what I felt – a sense of belonging to those mountains and the old wise trees, the fresh grass and the new flowers.
+There is no end to the description of what my senses were exposed to over those three days - some that evoked too personal a response to even share.
+More than what I saw was what I felt – a sense of belonging to those mountains and the old wise trees, the fresh grass and the new flowers.
 A sense that this was home for me and that I needed to come back one day never to leave again.
 I have been to the hills before and since then, I have been lucky to travel to several parts of the world on solo trips but never before did I feel what I felt here.
 A sense of freedom, of timelessness, of flowing into the joy within and of belonging.
 It was heartbreaking when I had to tear myself away from Khajjiar and while it may sound dramatic – it is only in the knowing that I can and will go back that I could leave.
-I have read and heard accounts of people saying they fell in love with such and such place and left their lives behind to live there in a new life – and I would wonder at them and why they could not just visit and keep visiting.
+I have read and heard accounts of people saying they fell in love with such and such place and left their existing worlds behind to build new lives there – and I would wonder why they could not just visit and keep visiting.
 This visit to Khajjiar made me understand.

 I do not know how this story ends – will I go back or not, will it be as enchanting or have I over romanticized it.
 This may be the beginning of many new loves for me or this may be the happy ending that I eventually settle down to.
 Whatever the future may hold I cannot be what I was before I did this trip.
 The only way to describe it in words is that doing this solo road trip, staying in this homestay and exploring that land opened a space for me – a space of fearlessness and curiosity.
 I always loved travel but from what was earlier an option this trip has made exploration a necessity.
 Seeing new places and developing a different sense of viewing the world is now a part of who I am and I am already ready with my next adventure.

 I cannot complete this piece without mentioning the people I met who made this even more special.
 Sapna and Raju (Nitin) who were the cook and caretaker respectively who spoilt me silly and when I left told me it was like losing one of their own.
-Theirs is an unexpected friendship and we are still in touch through Facebook and the mobile world.
+Theirs is an unexpected friendship and we are still in touch through Facebook and the mobile world - they often send me pictures of the table laid out with goodies or Roger or selfies and urge me to come back.
 Shailja and Krish Sharma – my little guides who tell me they miss me and send me pictures of their latest adventures – Shailja all of 10 wants to become a doctor when she grows up and is looking forward to going to boarding school in Dalhousie next year.
-Other guests who showed up at the manor with strange connections to my world – one couple stay 15 minutes away from home in Gurgaon and we continue to be in touch.
+Other guests who showed up at the manor with strange connections to my world – one couple that stays 15 minutes away from home in Gurgaon and we continue to be in touch.
 Last but certainly not the least Hanut and his mother - auntie who baked a cake for my birthday, whom I had long chats with on plus size modelling and chicken recipes, whom I admire for her strength and practicality and who surprised me with the affection she showed to someone who was just a guest like myriads of others who come and go.
 And then Hanut – hospitable, warm, kind, funny, knowledgeable, adventurous, free spirited, disarmingly honest and a good combination of intelligent and brave for having chosen this life.
-He drew me out despite my reticence and disarmed me by getting me talking of everything I am passionate about – a mean feat for such a short time spent together.
+He drew me out despite my reticence and disarmed me by getting me talking about almost everything I am passionate about – a mean feat for such a short time spent together.
 By the end of my stay I knew I would miss the chats and walks we had as well as his unexpected insights and wisdom and the inspiration his life has become to me.
 Someday perhaps our paths will cross again and till then I am sure he continues to brighten his part of the world and blanket in warm hospitality other guests to the manor and his other properties.

-However beautiful the photographs in this post none of them do justice to the beauty of the complete sensual experience that was Khajjiar and staying at the Deodar Manor.
+However beautiful the photographs in this post none of them do justice to the beauty of the complete soul - nourishing experience that was Khajjiar and staying at the Deodar Manor.
 Oh and not to forget the icing on the cake – staying in the Pir Panjal room which has hosted… hold your breath …